-The next Advocate Volunteer Training is scheduled for January 4th, 11th, 18th and 25th, 2014.
+The next Advocate Volunteer Training is scheduled for April 5th, 12th, 19th and 26th, 2014.
 The times for these trainings are 8:30 am-5:30 pm and all dates are Saturdays.
 Womenspace Advocate Training is mandatory for volunteers wishing to work directly with participants.
 The initial classroom portion of this training takes a total of 32-hours to complete.
-Crisis Line, Front Desk and Safe House orientations totaling 28 hours will follow with the entire training completed after 60 hours.
+Front Desk and Crisis Line/Safe House orientations totaling 28 hours will follow with the entire training completed after 60 hours.

-If you would like to volunteer but cannot attend the 32-hour volunteer advocate training or do not wish to work directly with participants – we have events, activities, fundraisers, organizing, office tasks and other general projects and tasks that we need help with throughout the year.
+If you would like to volunteer but cannot attend the advocate trainings or do not wish to work directly with participants – we have outreach, events, activities, fundraisers, organizing,administrative work and other general projects and tasks that we need help with throughout the year.
 We would love to talk to you!

 Volunteer requirements – (all volunteers)